Holidays at Reynolda

 For more than a century, the holidays have been a special time at Reynolda.
 Katharine and R.J.
-Reynolds along with their four children moved in just before Christmas in 1917.
-Decorated as Katharine wished, the 30,000 square foot bungalow was transformed with lit trees, hung wreaths, and holly-filled vases.
-Presents, wrapped in plain paper, were placed under the Reception Hall trees and sweet oranges filled stockings.
-This very first Christmas was the start of new traditions that Reynolda continues to honor today.
+Reynolds, along with their four children, moved in just before Christmas in 1917.
+Decorated as Katharine wished, the 34,000-square-foot bungalow was transformed with lit trees, fresh wreaths, and holly-filled vases.

 Stories & Activities

 During the holiday season, Mary Reynolds Babcock hosted extravagant and (often) boisterous parties.